 - In the bowl of a stand mixer fitted with the paddle attachment, cream the vegan butter until completely smooth.1 ½ Cup Vegan Butter, room temperature

-- Add 1 Cup of buttercream into a medium bowl.
+- Add 1 cup of buttercream into a medium bowl.
 Combine with ½ of a cup of chopped Oreos and stir until well combined.
-You should still have some chopped oreos leftover.8 Chopped Oreo Cookies, divided
+You should still have some chopped Oreos leftover for stacking the cake.8 Chopped Oreo Cookies, divided

 - Fit a piping bag with a round tip and fill with plain vanilla buttercream.

-- Place cake board on a turntable and place a dollop of buttercream directly onto the board to keep the cake stable.
+- Place a cake board onto a turntable and place a dollop of buttercream directly onto the board to keep the cake stable.

-- Place a cake layer onto the board.
-Using the piping bag, pipe a vanilla buttercream boarder around the edge of the cake layer.
+- Place a cake layer upside down onto the board.
+Then, pipe a vanilla buttercream boarder around the edge of the cake layer.

 - Dollop half of the Oreo buttercream mixture onto the center of the cake layer and spread it out evenly.
 Top with a handful of additional chopped Oreos and top with another cake layer.
 Repeat.

 - Frost the exterior of the cake with the remaining plain vanilla buttercream.
-Place the cake into the refrigerator.
+Place the cake into the refrigerator for at least 30 minutes while you make the ganache.
 (See Note)

 Make the Ganache